Adding an accidental death and dismemberment rider to a term

 Accidental death and dismemberment riders are also known as "A

-D & D Riders" as well as "Multiple Indemnities."
-Multiple
+D & D Riders" as well as "Multiple Indemnities.

 indemnities mean that an insurance company will pay a multiple